 Plus, keto candied pecans use Monk fruit or erythritol.
 These sugar-free sweeteners have a lower melting point than sugar.

 In fact, erythritol or monk fruit erythritol blends melt at 120C while the sugar melts at 180C.

 Therefore, to avoid the sugar-free sweetener turning brown, it is better to candy the pecans at a low temperature.

 Finally, always stir the nuts constantly, every 10 minutes during the baking process, to roast them evenly on each side.

 The nuts will crunch after they are completely cooled down.
 Remove the tray from the oven and keep the nuts on the baking tray until completely cool.
 Otherwise, for faster cooling down, transfer the nuts on a cold metallic baking sheet.

 This keto pecan pralines must be stored in an airtight container, preferably a metallic or glass container.
 In fact, plastic containers soften the nuts and they won’t store as long.
 Keep the container at room temperature and store up to 3 weeks.
 You can also freeze the nuts and thaw 1 hour before at room temperature.

 So if you love crunchy praline candies, use the oven option.
-But if you prefer a slightly crunchy nut or if you are allergic to eggs or vegan, use the stove option.
+But if you prefer a slightly crunchy nut or are allergic to eggs or vegan, use the stove option.

 But since many of you are allergic to eggs or follow a vegan keto diet, I am sharing the vegan keto recipe in this post for you too.